Get Involved: Advocate

 We're in Olympia every day working with lawmakers to make sure policies benefiting nature and people are on the agenda.
 In 2018, we've been glad to see the Legislature pass a capital budget, and we're advocating for meaningful action to address climate change.
 We're building on last year's successes in forest health policy to support rural communities and fire-dependent ecosystems.
 And we're sharing the success stories of programs like Floodplains by Design and projects like the Aurora Bridge Stormwater Solution to demonstrate how innovation and collaboration can be a game-changer for the environment and communities across Washington.
 To read more about our state legislative priorities for 2018, check out this blog post.

-Make your voice heard in Olympia: The 2018 legislative session runs from January 8 - March 8.
+Make your voice heard in Olympia: The 2019 legislative session begins on January 14.
 You can visit your legislators in their offices during the week by appointment.
 Many state legislators host town hall meetings and informal chats in their home districts on weekends, too - your local newspaper will often publicize this information.
+During the interim - when the Legislature is not in session - your lawmakers are usually "at home" in their districts.

 To contact your state senator or representatives about an issue you care about, use this list to find their email addresses.
 If you don't know who represents you in Olympia, use this handy map on the Washington legislature's website to find out.